Home Buying London Ontario? Questions You May Want To Ask A Realtor in London Ontario & Area.

 This is a very important question.
-As a buyer, you want to know his or her competence in understanding values of certain areas.
+As a buyer, you want to know his or her competence in understanding the values of certain areas.
 They also need systems to keep you continually up-to-date with opportunities in the market.
 You want them to have more than “access to Multiple Listing Service.”
-Here is an example of just on of our websites that makes it easy for buyers to see properties.
+Here is an example of just one of our websites that make it easy for buyers to see properties.

 How often do they actually preview homes in your price range or desired area?
-How often do they talk to neighbors or participate with other activities in those areas?
+How often do they talk to neighbours or participate with other activities in those areas?

 Question #7: Do You Guarantee Your Performance?

 Some Realtors® will give you a blank stare at this question.
 If they do, you might want to consider taking your business elsewhere.
 Why?
 Because you need to know if your interests are aligned.

 Is your Realtor® willing to stake his or her successful outcome with yours?
 Why shouldn’t your Realtor® also guarantee his/her performance?